ktemadarko/R_tutorials/Intro_Part1.md

 ## Open Rstudio and create new R script

-Click create new R script and then click file, save and give the file a name to save the file.
+Click create new R script and then click file, give the file a name to save the file.

 ![](C:/Users/hp/AppData/Local/RStudio/tmp/paste-EEC0923C.png)